Sushi8756/Sushi8756/README.md

 - 👋 Hi, I’m @Sushi8756
-- 👀 I’m interested in video games
+- 👀 I’m interested in video games and coding
-- 🌱 I’m currently learning JavaScript and Python (I'm also kinda self teaching html)
+- 🌱 I’m currently learning Java (I'm also kinda self teaching html and lua)
-- 💞️ I’m looking to collaborate on mostly html
+- 💞️ I’m looking to collaborate on nothing right now
-- 📫 How to reach me: on my Youtube
+- 📫 How to reach me: on my Youtube ( https://youtube.com/@Sushi8756YT )

 <!---
 Sushi8756/Sushi8756 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.